ashutosh1919/masterPortfolio/README.md

 **Option 1:**

 - Run `npm run build` to generate the production build folder.
-- Enter the build folder, `git init` and push the generated code to the `master` branch of your new repository.
+- Enter the build folder, `git init` and push the generated code to the `master` branch of your new repository on github.
 That's it.
-Done.
+It's Done.
-  You may need to `git init` and force push at every new build.
+- You may need to `git init` and force push at every new build.
 **Option 2 (will not work with [user pages](https://docs.github.com/en/github/working-with-github-pages/about-github-pages)):**

 - Run `npm run deploy` to build and create a branch called `gh-pages`.
 It will push the `build` files to that branch.